Kids In Space

 Kids in Space is an educational programme that can come to your school and spend half a day inspiring kids about all things aerospace.
 Science Alive in partnership with the International Antarctic Centre, use The Nature Of Science Achievement Objectives To Engage Your Students In Space Activities.

-Anne-Marie Robinson, the United States Space Camp Ambassador to New Zealand and a qualified primary school teacher, will come out to schools as an external education provider, and present a programme of Space exploration and craft activities.
+Anne-Marie Robinson, the United States Space Camp Ambassador to New Zealand and a qualified primary school teacher, will come out to schools as an International Antarctic Centre educator, and present a programme of Space exploration and STEAM activities.

 This is a great way to introduce science and technology to your class, as well as show your students how aerospace is linked to supporting Antarctica.

 30 students per classroom session.